Oil rally fades as headwinds loom, but weak dollar underpins

 This is reflecting in oil inventories.
 U.S. bank Morgan Stanley noted that global oil stocks built up overall in the week ending Jan.
 19.

-On the supply side, U.S. oil production <C-OUT-T-EIA> is expected to hit 10 million barrels per day (bpd) soon, putting it on a par with top exporter Saudi Arabia.
+On the supply side, U.S. oil production <C-OUT-T-EIA> was expected to hit 10 million barrels per day (bpd) soon, putting it on a par with top exporter Saudi Arabia.

 Output has grown by more than 17 percent since mid-2016.
 Only Russia produces more, averaging 10.98 million bpd in 2017.